amateurPotato/inference_performance_on_systems/README.md

 # inference_performance_on_systems

 # Goal:
-Our goal is to compare the inference performance of an object detection model in two different paradigms: server and serverless platforms (AWS EC2 and AWS Lambda)
+Our goal is to compare the inference performance of an object detection model in two different paradigms: server and serverless platforms (AWS EC2 and AWS Lambda).For a detailed description, please refer to the Project Report.pdf present in the repo.

 The project is divided into 3 components:
 1) ec2: contains all ec2 api files.